openstack/ironic/doc/source/deploy/install-guide.rst

     service neutron-plugin-openvswitch-agent restart

 #.
-On restarting the Networking sevice Open vSwitch agent, the veth pair
+On restarting the Networking service Open vSwitch agent, the veth pair
    between the bridges br-int and br-eth2 is automatically created.

    Your Open vSwitch bridges should look something like this after